XileonXL/melodyfetch/README.md

 ### Easy

-Install python and run it using *command line interface* as you would do for Linux
+Install [python](https://www.python.org/downloads/windows/) and run it using *command line interface* as you would do for Linux.

 ### Medium

-Create your own binary file.
+Create your own binary file with the following steps